cenotes/cenotes/README.rst

    * After that date, the notes are deleted and cannot be retrieved (default is never)
 * Notes that are deleted after N visits
    * After N retrievals of a note, the note is deleted (default is 1)
+* Duress key for immediate note deletion
+   * Using the duresss key instead of the real decryption key will delete the note and respond as if the note didn't exist (to avoid indicating the use of the duress key)
 * Persistent visit notes
    * Notes can be marked as "persistent visit" so that that they are not deleted based on visit count